 "Larry said that he wanted me to keep coming to his clinic for psychotherapy."
 Sam said.
 "He also mentioned the use of antidepressant drugs."

 "Whoa, hold on a minute here.."
 Dean said and looked at Sam with disbelieve.
-"It's not like you're some nut-job."
+"So now you're depressed too?"

-"How do you know, Dean?"
-Sam asked and returned Dean's look.
-"After all that has happened, is it really so hard to believe that I might have finally lost my marbles?"
+"Antidepressants are used as treatment for a lot of conditions, Dean.
+It's not a bad thing."
+Sam said and returned Dean's look.
+"Besides, who knows what's going on inside my head anymore?
+To be honest, after all that has happened, is it really so hard to believe that I might have finally started to lose my marbles?"

 "No, that's not even an option, Sam."
 Dean stubbornly disagreed.
 "We've been there before and we're not going down that road again, you understand me?"